resibots/ros_pyminitaur/README.md

 You will first need to install and run the CommandRobotRosXY example avalaible [here](https://gitlab.inria.fr/resibots/minitaur_sdk.git)

+Clone this repository and run :

+``git submodule update --init --recursive``

 ## What nodes are availables ?

 * ``` cmd_minitaur_simple.py ```